Western Style Weddings Work in Japan

 Even modern chapels can have a somewhat medieval atmosphere; with the candles, the pipe organ, the pastor's robes.

-So a splash of gospel music can be a sharp contrast to an otherwise potentially stuffy atmosphere.
-The gospel song doesn't have to be boisterous; a soothing ballad may be required.
+So a splash of Gospel music can be a sharp contrast to an otherwise potentially stuffy atmosphere.
+The Gospel song doesn't have to be boisterous; a soothing ballad may be required.

-The singer might be asked to suggest a piece but invariably the wedding venue decides on something that suits their desired theme.
+The singer might be asked to suggest a piece but almost invariably the wedding venue decides on something that suits their desired theme.
 And to the professional singer, this doesn't matter at all.
 As JonnyD says, the singer's job is to "touch your heart with every note, spreading love and happiness with his spirit, while bringing joy to everyone's soul."

 Let's get one thing clear about that last statement: Bringing joy to the soul is way beyond just a performance; it is a spiritual encounter.
+So be honest with yourself: Is this job for you?

 Choir and Orchestra